Live from the Southern Command in sunny South Florida.

 I don't hear anything wrong with what the pastor is saying.

-See, I think, because of the way Senator Obama's responding to this bunch of video and audio of his pastor that's out there gives us an indication what his foreign policy is.
+See, I think because of the way Senator Obama's responding to this bunch of video and audio of his pastor that's out there gives us an indication what his foreign policy is.

 What we just heard from Jeremiah Wright is pretty close to what today's Democrat Party believes.

-All through the past five years, during the war in Iraq, what have we heard from various Democrats?
+All through the past five years during the war in Iraq, what have we heard from various Democrats?

 We just got one rotten guy, and that's Bush.

-Well, two and Cheney.
+Well, two, and Cheney.

-But give us some now.
+But give us some.

-All Obama would have had to say is, well, that's why I want to be president, because there are more Americans who think this than is healthy.
+Now, all Obama would have had to say, if somebody asked him specifically about this comment from his pastor, all Obama would have had to say is, well, that's why I want to be president, because there are more Americans who think this than is healthy.

 And I want to be president so I can straighten this out.